-House Points:

-House points can be earned for demonstrating behaviour that we would expect of a 'Westgate Always' person.
+House Points - House points can be earned for demonstrating behaviour that we would expect of a 'Westgate Always' person.
 This can either be individually or as part of a group or team.
+House Points can be awarded for position on the ladder.
 House Points can be awarded by any member of staff to any child.
+Certificates are awarded for number of House Points gained.